 Here’s an article about me by W.art – Worthing Art, with photography by Lorraine Heaysman –

-I also like to do watercolour painting with Nicky Bell in Studio34 at East Beach Studios in Worthing.
+and I also do watercolour painting with Nicky Bell in her studio in Worthing.

 I started the first course to do something different in my life, and I am so glad to have had the chance to do this.
 It has all been so very good for me and has given me a whole new interest and ability which I am able to share with my family and friends, which is invaluable beyond words.
 It has been a rediscovery of talents unused for years, the learning of new skills, an intellectual challenge, and an opening of all sorts of new doors.
 I have gained a supportive network of like-minded interesting people, and it has been just so much fun!
 Thank you Jonathan (Howlett)!